slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On fear, anger and excuses

 <!--
-> *"A man who fears suffering is already suffering from what he fears."
--- Montaigne*
-> *"Any person capable of angering you becomes your master; ha can anger you only you permit yourself being disturbed by him."
--- Epictetus*
-> *"Fear makes the wolf bigger than he is."
--- German Proverb*

 - anger is a punishment we give ourselves for someone else’s mistake
 - the hardest prison to escape is in your own mind.
 - What are we afraid of?
 We’re afraid of growth.
 We’re terrified of exposure.
 Remember, nothing scares the crap out of us more than advancing, because to advance is to move from the known to the unknown. fear that you are not good enough: that you will never find a woman as good as your current girlfriend, or that other men will be able to care for her and satisfy her better than you will.